Grizzelbee/ioBroker.wireguard/README.md

 * Install the adapter and configure it

 ## Config options
-Since WireGuard internally only uses the public keys to identify peers, but this is pretty inconvenient to read and recognize for humans the translation page was added.
-Feel free to add public keys and Names to it to get the names integrates in the object tree.
+Since WireGuard internally only uses the public keys to identify peers, but they are pretty inconvenient to read and recognize for humans the translation page was added.
+Feel free to add public keys and Names to it to get the names integrated into the object tree.

 * Main page
   - Name: Just a symbolic name for the host, since it's more convenient than it's IP address
   - Host address: IP address of the host.
 A fqdn or dns name works also.
 If you're running WireGuard and ioBroker on the same host you can just use `localhost` as IP.
-  - User: The user which executes the script on the host
+  - User: The user which executes the script on the host (will be stored encrypted)
-  - Password: Password for this user
+  - Password: Password for this user (will be stored encrypted)
 * Translation page
     - Public Key: The public key of one of your peers
     - group name: A symbolic name for this peer